RooseLabs/Imperitus/README.md

 - **Result**: Single final result without alternatives
 - **Partial**: Real-time transcription while the user is still speaking

-Each phrase includes both the recognized text and a confidence score (0.0 to 1.0), allowing the system to filter out uncertain recognitions.
+Each phrase includes both the recognized text and a confidence score, allowing the system to filter out uncertain recognitions.

 #### VoiceSpellCaster